Introduction

 The statistical information referred to above will be viewable by website administrators and certain members of our staff via analytical tools like Google Analytics.

-When you login with the RealMe login service, the RealMe login service will send a unique number to us.
-We use that number to check, automatically, if your verified identity exists.
+When you login with the RealMe service, it sends a unique number to us.
+We use that number to automatically check if your verified identity exists.

 The RealMe service then retrieves your verified identity and asks you whether you consent to your identity information being sent to the participating service provider.
-If you do agree, the RealMe service will then redirect you to the participating service provider and your identity information will have been sent to that participating service provider.
+The RealMe service will then redirect you to the participating service provider, and your identity information will have been sent to them.

-If you consent to share your verified identity information with a participating service prior to completing your application for a verified identity, RealMe will automatically share your identity with the participating service after application has been approved and the verified identity is issued.
+If you consent to share your verified identity information with a participating service prior to completing your application for the identity, the RealMe service will automatically share your identity with the participating service once your verified identity is approved.

-DIA will not otherwise disclose your personal information to any other organisation (unless required or permitted by law), nor use your information for marketing or any other purpose.
+DIA will not otherwise disclose your personal information to any other organisation, unless required or permitted by law.
+We will not use your information for marketing or any other purpose.

 Security